AnthonyJRuiz/anthonyjruiz.github.io/_posts/2018-03-26-linear_regression_assumptions.md

   4. Zero conditional mean - the expected value of u given x = 0
   5. Homoskedasticity

-With it being one of the most used techniques, it's shocking to see how many people are misinformed on these assumptions.
-I wonder how many people are incorrectly using one of the most simplest techniques out there in the wild.
-I've read things on forums like [reddit](https://reddit.com/r/datascience) like you can only model a linear relationship (referring to the first assumption), how you cant have multicollinearity etc. I just wanted to quickly talk through the assumptions and their meanings...
+With it being one of the most widely used techniques, its shocking to see how many people in practice don't even consider these assumptions when doing their modeling, and for those that do, how misinformed they are with the true meaning of them.
+I've read some of the craziest things on forums like [reddit](https://reddit.com/r/datascience).
+I just wanted to quickly talk through some of these assumptions that I see some of the most egregious misunderstandings.

+###Linear in the parameters